-The AMR Manual product is configured from a Wired Meter Interface unit, a Manual Handheld Reader and a generic AMR Server that is reused across the product line.
-The AMR Mobile and AMR Grid reuses the Wireless Meter Interface unit, but differs in using a Mobile reader vs Grid Reader.
+The AMR Manual product is configured from a Wired Meter Interface unit, a Manual Handheld Reader, and a generic AMR Server that is reused across the product line.
+The AMR Mobile and AMR Grid reuses the Wireless Meter Interface unit but differs in using a Mobile reader vs Grid Reader.

-The AMR Meter Interface is a electro-mechanical unit that connects to water pipes, gas pipes or electrical cords and measures flow consumption and triggers alarms based on events and analytics.
+The AMR Meter Interface is an electro-mechanical unit that connects to water pipes, gas pipes, or electrical cords and measures flow consumption and triggers alarms based on events and analytics.
 The unit is based on a standard microcontroller that connects to a sensor and runs the AMR Meter Interface embedded software and additional drivers for the sensor type.
 Backup power and communication components are attached to the controller.

 AMR Meter Interface Parts

-The Handheld AMR Meter Reader is a rugged handheld Microsoft® Windows Mobile® tablet that connects over wire or RF to Meter Interface units for reading and uploading water, gas or electrical flow consumption data and alarms.
+The Handheld AMR Meter Reader is a rugged handheld Microsoft® Windows Mobile® tablet that connects over wire or RF to Meter Interface units for reading and uploading water, gas, or electrical flow consumption data and alarms.
 The unit provides GPS routing and Cellular GSM (EU) or CDMA (US) connectivity to AMR servers.

 The unit is based on a standard tablet and runs the AMR Meter Interface Windows Mobile software.
-It integrates with Windows Mobile applications for messaging, map management and routing.
+It integrates with Windows Mobile applications for messaging, map management, and routing.
 The unit may be ordered with a car mount kit that charges the unit and connects to the car audio system over Bluetooth.

 Handheld AMR Meter Reader Parts